-I’m going to ask you this when was the last time you didn’t know what to do?
-The worrying thing is most of us think we already know what to do most of the time, but this doesn’t always guarantee we are making the right decisions.
-In fact, psychologists and sociologists will tell us that most of our behaviour is predictable, and it’s only when we are aware of what’s under the surface that we can gain the insight to think more critically about our lives.
+The problem with these biases is that we don’t always see them coming, just like the Captain of the Titanic didn’t see the iceberg until it was too late.
+We may think we already know what to do, but this doesn’t guarantee that we’re making the right decisions.
+In fact, psychologists and sociologists tell us that most of our behaviour is predictable, and it’s only when we become aware of our biases that we can start to think more critically about our lives.